iamSlightlyWind/HP-Victus-16-nbfc/README.md

 # NBFC Configuration for HP Victus 16 Gaming

-This repository contains a custom NoteBook FanControl (NBFC) configuration for the HP Victus 16 Gaming notebook.
+This repository contains the NoteBook FanControl (NBFC) configuration for the HP Victus 16 Gaming notebook.

 ## Configuration Details